Preparing salad leaves

 If you grow you own salad or buy it at a farmer’s market, it will likely be grown organically and it will have some insects, or worse – small slugs, hiding in between the leaves, not to mention the dirt.

-The best way to prepare your salad leaves is to soak them in cold water for up to 30 minutes as soon as you can.
+The best way to prepare your salad leaves is to soak them in cold water for around 30 minutes as soon as you can.
 This will minimise the damage that the slugs can do before the salad gets used as well as reduce the risk of you munching some of those slimy little creatures.
 As the leaves are soaking in water, you will see all the wildflife leaving it.
 Push down with your hand a few times, to make sure the leaves are plunged.

 Drain in a strainer, pushing out as much water as possible.
 It is important that you dry salad well, as the dressing won’t adhere to wet salad leaves and will be diluted.
 It won’t taste as good, and will make salad wilt quicker.